CerveloFellow/MQ-Next-Utilities/README.md

 # LUA Scripts
 **MoveUtil.lua** - provides some utilities for using MQ2MoveUtils and MQ2Nav navigate to targets and locations.
 This is a library included in other files below.
 **LootSettingUtil.lua** - provides some utilities for managing the Loot Settings.ini file.
 This is a library included in other files below.
 **InvUtil.lua** - Inventory utilities that provides some slash commands to help manage inventory and banking.
-The key benefit of this is that you can turn the script on, and it will monitor what you sell to a vendor and automatically add that item to your Loot Settings.ini file.
+The key benefits are the /asell(auotsell) that it will automaticaly add any items that you sell to the vendor to the Loot Settings.ini file, so that when you call /asell in the future, it will automatically sell those items.
 **LDONUtil.lua** - LDON Utility to automatically try and run LDON collect/kill adventures.
 For use with E3.
 Make sure you get e3_ClearXTargets.inc that is included in this repo for this to work effectively.
 ClearXTargets doesn't have a way to force it on/off and it only toggles.
 The version in this repo will let you ForceOn and ForceOff which is needed in the script to make sure you're in the correct /clearXTargets state.
 **SpawnWatch.lua** - Windowed Spawn Watcher.
 Add spawns you want to watch for to the INI and they show up in the window as the spawn.
 The Trakanon INI example is a specific example for a spawn group; in this case Doom's spawn gorup.
 Kill everything that pops up and you'll get Doom to spawn eventually.